m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-06-22-spamfilterbypass.md

 ### Permanently disable ipv6 and uninstall unnecessary services like exim

-Ipv6 is tricky to configure along w ipv4 and just adds a weighted overhead .
+Ipv6 is tricky to configure along with ipv4 and just adds a weighted overhead .
 For example , you'd have to create a separate reverse dns entry for ipv6 along w the ipv4 else Gmail mail servers are bound to reject you.

 Exim or any other mail services that come by default packaged with some distributions like debian 8 .
 They'd hinder the installation of another mail service .
 So uninstall any unwanted mail service of the kind if they exist on your distro pre-packaged.